appvision-gmbh/json2typescript/README.md

 The same applies for the case when you try to serialize a TypeScript object to a JSON object.
 If the property is not defined in the class and optional, it will not be added to the JSON object.

 > Tip: Some API's return null instead of omitting optional values.
-If you flag a property as optional, `json2typescript` will ignore null values and keep the default value of the property instead.
+If you flag a property as optional, `json2typescript` will ignore (JSON) null values at deserialization and keep the default value of the property instead.
 This fact is particularly helpful if your project uses TypeScript `strictNullChecks` or/and disallows `null` values through the `valueCheckingMode` property in `json2typescript`.
+Furthermore, note that the instance property `ignoreRequiredCheck` – if set to true – overrides all `isOptional` values for all properties.

 #### Important notes